-- (g) 'illegal content' means any information, which, in itself or by its reference to an activity, including the sale of products or provision of services is not in compliance with Union law or the law of a Member State which is in compliance with Union law, irrespective of the precise subject matter or nature of that law; - (h) 'online platform' means a provider of a hosting service which, at the request of a recipient of the service, stores and disseminates to the public information, unless that activity is a minor and purely ancillary feature of another service and, for objective and technical reasons cannot be used without that other service, and the integration of the feature into the other service is not a means to circumvent the applicability of this Regulation:- - (i) 'dissemination to the public' means making information available, at the request of the recipient of the service who provided the information, to a potentially unlimited number of third parties;

-(ia) 'online marketplace' means an online platform which allows consumers to conclude distance contracts with other traders or consumers;

-- (j) 'distance contract' means a contract within the meaning of Article 2(7) of Directive 2011/83/EU; - (k) 'online interface' means any software, including a website or a part thereof, and applications, including mobile applications; - (1) 'Digital Services Coordinator of establishment' means the Digital Services Coordinator of the Member State where the provider of an intermediary service is established or its legal representative resides or is established; - (m) 'Digital Services Coordinator of destination' means the Digital Services Coordinator of a Member State where the intermediary service is provided;
+- (g) 'illegal content' means any information, which, in itself or by its reference to an activity, including the sale of products or provision of services is not in compliance with Union law or the law of a Member State which is in compliance with Union law, irrespective of the precise subject matter or nature of that law; - (h) 'online platform' means a provider of a hosting service which, at the request of a recipient of the service, stores and disseminates to the public information, unless that activity is a minor and purely ancillary feature of another service and, for objective and technical reasons cannot be used without that other service, and the integration of the feature into the other service is not a means to circumvent the applicability of this Regulation3. - (i) 'dissemination to the public' means making information available, at the request of the recipient of the service who provided the information, to a potentially unlimited number of third parties; - (ia) 'online marketplace' means an online platform which allows consumers to conclude distance contracts with other traders or consumers; - (j) 'distance contract' means a contract within the meaning of Article 2(7) of Directive 2011/83/EU; - (k) 'online interface' means any software, including a website or a part thereof, and applications, including mobile applications; - (l) 'Digital Services Coordinator of establishment' means the Digital Services Coordinator of the Member State where the provider of an intermediary service is established or its legal representative resides or is established; - (m) 'Digital Services Coordinator of destination' means the Digital Services Coordinator of a Member State where the intermediary service is provided; - (ma) 'active recipient of an online platform' means the recipient of the service that has engaged with an online platform by either requesting the online platform to host content or being exposed to content hosted by the online platform and disseminated through their online interface;

-- (n) 'advertisement' means information designed to promote the message of a legal or natural person, irrespective of whether to achieve commercial or non-commercial purposes, and displayed served presented by an online platform on its online interface against remuneration specifically for promoting that information; - (o) 'recommender system' means a fully or partially automated system used by an online platform to suggest in its online interface specific information to recipients of the service, including as a result of a search initiated by the recipient or otherwise determining the relative order or prominence of information displayed; - (p) 'content moderation' means the activities, automated or not, undertaken by providers of intermediary services aimed, in particular at detecting, identifying and addressing illegal content or information incompatible with their terms and conditions, provided by recipients of the service, including measures taken that affect the availability, visibility, and accessibility of that illegal content or that information, such as demotion, demonetisation, disabling of access to, or removal thereof, or the recipients' ability to provide that information, such as the termination or suspension of a recipient's account; - (q) 'terms and conditions' means all terms and conditions or specificationsclauses, irrespective of their name or form, which govern the contractual relationship between the provider of intermediary services and the recipients of the services-:

-(r) 'turnover' means the amount derived by an undertaking as defined in Article 5(1) of Regulation (EU) No 139/2004.
+- (mb) 'active recipient of an online search engine' means a recipient of the service that has engaged with the search engine by quering the online search engine and being exposed to content indexed and displayed on the interface of the online search engine; - (n) 'advertisement' means information designed to promote the message of a legal or natural person, irrespective of whether to achieve commercial or non-commercial purposes, and displayed presented by an online platform on its online interface against remuneration specifically for promoting that information; - (o) 'recommender system' means a fully or partially automated system used by an online platform to suggest in its online interface specific information to recipients of the service, including as a result of a search initiated by the recipient or otherwise determining the relative order or prominence of information displayed; - (p) 'content moderation' means the activities, automated or not, undertaken by providers of intermediary services aimed, in particular at detecting, identifying and addressing illegal content or information incompatible with their terms and conditions, provided by recipients of the service, including measures taken that affect the availability, visibility, and accessibility of that illegal content or that information, such as demotion, demonetisation, disabling of access to, or removal thereof, or the recipients' ability to provide that information, such as the termination or suspension of a recipient's account; - (q) 'terms and conditions' means all terms and conditions or specifications clauses, irrespective of their name or form, which govern the contractual relationship between the provider of intermediary services and the recipients of the services: - (r) 'turnover' means the amount derived by an undertaking as defined in Article 5(1) of Regulation (EU) No 139/2004.